oppia/creator-documentation/docs/admins/create-skill-tree.rst

 Create a Skill Tree
 ===================

 A **Skill Tree** is the foundational blueprint for any Oppia Topic.
 It outlines every granular ability a learner must master.
-To understand how this fits into the broader ecosystem, review the :ref:`Key Terms <key_terms_ref>` and their relationships.
+To understand how this fits into the broader ecosystem, review the :ref:`Key Terms <terms_ref>` and their relationships.

 **In this article, you will learn how to:**